ethereum-optimism/community-hub/src/docs/useful-tools/oracles.md

 [Tellor contract addresses on OP Mainnet and the testnets can be found here.](https://docs.tellor.io/tellor/the-basics/contracts-reference#optimism)

+## DIA

+[DIA](https://www.diadata.org/) offers customizable oracles that are tailored to each dApp’s needs.
+Each oracle can be customized in several ways, including data sources, data cleansing filters, pricing and computational methodologies, update mechanisms (push & pull) and more.
+This ensures that the data and oracle remain robust and resilient to the market conditions and provide a global market price as well as specific individual or cross-chain market prices.
+[Request a Custom Oracle](https://docs.diadata.org/introduction/intro-to-dia-oracles/request-an-oracle)

+Token Price Feeds: DIA token price feeds provide smart contracts on Optimism with real-time price information for [3,000+ cryptocurrencies](https://www.diadata.org/app/price/), sourced transparently from [80+ trusted, high-volume DEXs and CEXs](https://www.diadata.org/app/source/defi/).

+NFT Price Feeds: DIA NFT floor price feeds provide smart contracts on Optimism with real-time price information for [18,000+ NFT collections](https://www.diadata.org/app/floor-price/), sourced on-chain with 100% transparency from [multiple, cross-chain NFT marketplaces](https://www.diadata.org/app/source/nft/).

+To learn more about using DIA please [read our docs](https://docs.diadata.org/introduction/readme)) or [get in touch](https://discord.com/invite/zFmXtPFgQj?utm_source=Website&utm_medium=side+menu).

 ### Verifiable Randomness Function (VRF)

 #### Band